MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/AD-FS-paginated-sign-in.md

 # AD FS paginated sign-in

-For AD FS 2019, we’ve redesigned the sign-in UI.
+For AD FS in Windows Server 2019, we’ve redesigned the sign-in UI.
 Now, the AD FS sign-in will have the same look and feel of Azure AD.
 This will provide users a more consistent sign-in experience, incorporating a centered and paginated user flow.

 ## What’s changing
-In AD FS 2012 R2 and 2016, your sign-in screen looked something like this:
+In AD FS in Windows Server 2012 R2 and 2016, your sign-in screen looked something like this:

 ![oldsignin](media/AD-FS-paginated-sign-in/signin1.png)

 We’re moving away from displaying a single form located on the right side of the screen.

-In AD FS 2019, these are the major design changes that you’ll see:
+In AD FS in Windows Server 2019, these are the major design changes that you’ll see:

 - **A centered UI**.
 Previously, the sign-in UI existed on the right side of the screen, as shown above.
 We’ve moved the UI front and center to modernize the experience.